libra/website/docs/reference/glossary.md

 * Each transaction submitted by a user includes a **transaction script**.
 * It represents the operation a client submits to a validator node.
 * The operation could be a request to move coins from user A to user B, or it could involve interactions with published [Move modules](#move-modules)/smart contracts.
-* The transaction script is an arbitrary program that interacts with resources published in the global storage of the Libra blockchain by calling the procedures of a module.
+* The transaction script is an arbitrary program that interacts with resources published in the global storage of the Libra Blockchain by calling the procedures of a module.
 It encodes the logic for a transaction.
 * A single transaction script can send funds to multiple recipients and invoke procedures from several different modules.
 * A transaction script **is not** stored in the global state and cannot be invoked by other transaction scripts.
 It is a single-use program.